truenas/documentation/content/CORE/UIReference/Services/ServicesSSH.md

 - coressh
 ---

-Secure Socket Shell (SSH) is a network communication protocol that provides encryption to secure data.
+Secure Socket Shell (SSH) is a network communication protocol.
+It provides encryption to secure data.
 Use the SSH services screen to configure SSH File Transfer Protocol (SFTP).
 SFTP is available by enabling SSH remote access to the TrueNAS system.

 {{< hint warning >}}
 Allowing external connections to TrueNAS is a security vulnerability!
-Do not enable SSH unless external connections are required.
+Enable SSH only when there is a need for external connections.
 {{< /hint>}}

 ![SSHBasicOptionsScreen](/images/CORE/13.0/SSHBasicOptionsScreen.png "SSH Basic Options")